stronnag/mwptools/README.md

 ## Arch Linux

-Arch users can install mwptools from the AUR pakage `mwptools-git'
+Arch users can install mwptools from the AUR pakage `mwptools-git`

 ## Compatibility